Analysis | 210,000 deaths later, Trump reverts to comparing the coronavirus to the flu

 The devastation from the coronavirus was not akin to the seasonal flu.
 After all, those deaths occurred even with the economy stopping and then restarting only slowly, and those deaths happened even with broad efforts by people in most states to wear masks and maintain safe distancing practices.
-While fewer deaths would have occurred had the government acted more quickly, had life simply continued as normal the toll would obviously have been far worse.
+While fewer deaths would have occurred had the government acted more quickly, had life simply continued as normal, the toll would obviously have been far higher.

 Or, perhaps, not obviously.
-After President Trump contracted the virus at some point in the past two weeks, it seemed like a moment in which the gravity of the pandemic might finally weigh on him in a way it seemingly hadn’t since the outbreak began.
+After President Trump contracted the virus at some point in the past two weeks, it seemed like a moment in which the gravity of the pandemic might finally weigh on him in a way it perhaps hadn’t since the outbreak began.
 But after a quick stint in the hospital, Trump emerged on Monday claiming to feel as good as he did 20 years ago — and resuscitating his rhetoric from seven months ago.

 This is wrong both in the specifics and the abstract, and obviously so.